Policy 2103 - Faculty/Staff Appointments

 Part-time and Temporary Appointments

 Part-time and temporary appointments are extended to persons of satisfactory professional qualifications who perform temporary teaching, research, or administrative support functions as needed.
 Part-time and temporary personnel are usually selected from a pool of applicants by the employing Department or Division Head.
-Employment recommendations are then forwarded to the Dean, Vice President for Academic Affairs, and President.
+Employment recommendations are then forwarded to the Dean, Provost, and President.
 Such persons are appointed for a specific academic term.

 Part-time and temporary personnel are acquainted with their duties by the appropriate Department or Division Head.
 Using the University evaluation system in place for unclassified employees, the performance of part-time and temporary personnel is evaluated at the Departmental or Division level using criteria appropriate to specific appointments.